elicatinthebox/geminicapexp/blogpost.md

 ## My Gemini AI Approach: A "Wall of Prompt" Strategy

-My project cleverly employs Gemini AI (specifically, I experimented with the `gemini-1.5-flash-002` and `gemini-2.0-flash` models) as a central analysis engine.
+My project efficiently employs Gemini AI (specifically, I experimented with the `gemini-1.5-flash-002` and `gemini-2.0-flash` models) as a central analysis engine.
 I called it "A Wall of Prompt" because my strategy involved iteratively prompting Gemini with various data sources and questions to build a comprehensive comparison.

 ### Data Sources & Gemini's Multimodality